Basic Overtime Calculations

 - The default for all staff can be edited in the default screen.

 This is a special option for daily and hourly rated workers.
-Entering any value here will calculate the basic pay based on the number of hours work.
+Entering any value here will calculate the basic pay based on the number of hours worked.
 The basic pay will be replaced by “hourly rate” x “no. of hours”.

 Overtime Rate Options